Patient-centered physical therapy in southern New Hampshire

 Elevate your strength

-If your personal health goals include increasing your strength, mobility, and overall wellbeing, Dr. Jason Cole will recommend regular exercise therapy.
+If your personal health goals include increasing your strength, mobility, and overall wellbeing, Dr. Alli will recommend regular exercise therapy.
 During each 45-minute session, you'll engage in targeted exercises, stretches, and techniques tailored to your needs.
 As you continue treatment, you will move toward a more active and empowered you.

-45 MINUTES | $150
+45 MINUTES | $165

 COMBINED MANUAL THERAPY